INDUSTRY INSIGHTS

 Why is the world’s capital moving to the tip of Africa?
 Three structural advantages that no competitor can simply copy.

 Located at GMT+2, South Africa is the perfect “Follow-the-Sun” partner.
-It bridges the gap between Asian night shifts and Western mornings, reducing operational overhead by an average of 34% — a structural advantage no timezone-manipulation strategy can replicate.
+It bridges the gap between Asian night shifts and Western mornings, reducing operational overhead by an average of 34%.
+This is a structural advantage no timezone-manipulation strategy can replicate.

 Numbers That Speak for Themselves